 26. What are the four types of bronchoscopy?

-Flexible bronchoscopy (FB), Rigid bronchoscopy (RB), Diagnostic bronchoscopy (DB), and Therapeutic bronchoscopy (TB).
+Flexible bronchoscopy (FB), Rigid bronchoscopy (RB), Diagnostic bronchoscopy (DB), and Therapeutic bronchoscopy (TB)

-27. A Rigid Bronchoscopy is always performed under what condition?
+27. A rigid bronchoscopy is always performed under what condition?

-Under deep sedation with muscle relaxation.
+It is preferred when the patient is under deep sedation with muscle relaxation.

 28. What are the risks of flexible bronchoscopy?

-Arrhythmias, fluctuations in blood pressure, and airway manipulation during bronchoscopy may lead to coughing, hypoxemia, vomiting, bleeding, laryngospasm, and bronchospasm.
+Arrhythmias, fluctuations in blood pressure, and airway manipulation during bronchoscopy may lead to coughing, hypoxemia, vomiting, bleeding, laryngospasm, and bronchospasm

 30. What is recommended to prevent the patient from slipping into deep sedation?